Skip to main content

 Note: Before accessing the APIs, users must activate their account, generate API credentials, and enable HMAC authentication.

-Configuring the Veracode SAST Connector
+Configuring the Veracode Connector

 1. Log in to your Vulcan Cyber dashboard and go to Connectors.